• Skip to main content

 • 3 cloves garlic, chopped

-• ¼ tsp red pepper flakes, up to 1 tsp total for additional heat
+• ¼ teaspoon red pepper flakes, up to 1 teaspoon total for additional heat

 • ¾ c chopped cilantro, divided